 The road ahead

-The COVID-19 pandemic is likely to change aspects of people’s lives forever and organisations may potentially never completely return to how they used to operate.
-A possible lasting change is that organisations may continue to offer employees the choice to work from home or the office, as well as the choice to do so interchangeably, resulting in greater flexibility for their staff.
+The COVID-19 pandemic is likely to change aspects of people’s lives forever and some organisations may potentially never completely return to how they used to operate.
+A possible lasting change is that organisations are expected to offer employees the choice to work from home or the office, and the choice to do so interchangeably, resulting in greater flexibility for their staff.

 Another positive outcome has been a move from South African clothing retailers to source and manufacture more of their products locally.
-This has created and continues to create jobs and opportunities, helping to stimulate the South African economy.
-In future, this may also happen in other industries as the COVID-19 pandemic exposes how the dependence on imports and exports can negatively affect lost opportunities within our country.
+This localisation has created jobs and opportunities, helping to stimulate the South African economy.
+This trend may also happen in other industries as the COVID-19 pandemic exposes how the dependence on imports and exports can negatively affect lost opportunities within our country.